Naamio/malline/docs/index.md

 # The Malline stencil language

-Stencil is a simple and powerful stencil language for Swift.
-It provides a syntax similar to Django and Mustache.
-If you're familiar with these, you will feel right at home with Stencil.
+Malline is a simple and powerful stencil language for Swift.
+It provides a syntax similar to Mustache.
+If you're familiar with these, you will feel right at home with Malline.

 ```
     There are {{ articles.count }} articles.